Crypter-Fud/Craxs-Rat-4.9.5/ReadMe.md

 Open app
 Open the link (browser or Craxs browser).
 New Tool – Firewall:
-Cut off internet access for any app.
+Cut off internet access for any app.!

 don’t affect the internet speed. help connection last longer.